nationalarchives/tdr-dev-documentation/manual/browserstack-testing.md

 # BrowserStack Testing

+## Request National Archives Browser Stack Account

+There is a National Archives organisation account for BrowserStack.

+Ask the Digital Services frontend developers to set up an account for you within the organisation.

 ## Testing locally running or TDR integration environment

 BrowserStack local testing allows the testing of non-public applications